Just like attractions at Walt Disney World, character meet & greets aren’t all made with the same attention to detail to creating magical experiences.

 STAR WARS LAUNCH BAY

 Each of the character interactions are done as an individual story.
-When you’re summoned into the presence of Chewbacca, BB-8 or Kylo Ren, it’s like you’re the only one in the room.
+When you’re summoned into the presence of Chewbacca, BB-8 or Darth Vader, it’s like you’re the only one in the room.

 Granted the conversation is one-sided, but it’s a memory that you’ll never forget!